(1864-1943)

 After graduating from Iowa State, Carver embarked on a career of teaching and research.
 Booker T. Washington, the founder of the historically Black Tuskegee Institute, hired Carver to run the school’s agricultural department in 1896.

-READ More: How to Use a Microwave with a Grill
+READ More: How to Stop Swallowing

 Washington lured the promising young botanist to the institute with a hefty salary and the promise of two rooms on campus, while most faculty members lived with a roommate.
 Carver’s special status stemmed from his accomplishments and reputation, as well as his degree from a prominent institution not normally open to Black students.